Respect for Human Rights

 Based on the Hulic Human Rights Policy, Hulic engages in human rights due diligence to prevent negative impacts on human rights through our business activities.

 The Company conducts dialogue with internal and external parties through human rights risk assessment questionnaires and feedback.
-In 2023, the Company conducted external human rights risk assessments with multiple construction companies.
+In 2023 and 2024, the Company conducted external human rights risk assessments with multiple construction companies.

 Regarding grievance mechanisms, the Company has established contact points where both internal and external parties can report and consult on human rights-related issues.